sebsetoreye/CraftBound/README.md

 # CraftBound
-CraftBound is a python game
+CraftBound is a python game.
+Run Main.py to play